-Even if the extreme position were taken that the "county school fund," which has been named as of such importance, but which really is no figure in the case, being subject entirely to the Legislature and not provided for in the Constitution, were done away with altogether, what is the effect under the State Constitution?
+Even if the extreme position were taken that the "county school fund," which bas been named as of such importance, but which really is no figure in the case, being subject entirely to the Legislature and not provided fur in the Constitution, were done away with altogether, what is the effect under the State Constitution?
 Plainly this: That by the State school taxes the rich school districts, cities and all, belp the poor ones; the rich counties aid the poor ones.
-If Sait Lake City has the property which pays the taxes, then those taxes go to aid not only Sait Lake county schools, but the schools of every poor district in the State.
+If Salt Lake City aid the poor ones.
+If Salt Lake City has the property which pays the taxes, then those taxes go to aid not only Sait Lake county schools, but the schools of every poor district in the State.
 That is the undeniable fact in the case, under the State Constitution.
-The public school system is not a system by counties at all, but by the State, and supported by the whole State, under legislative provisions not inconsistent with the Constitution, which dis-tributes the school fund according to school population, and requires a uni-form and equal rate of taxation throughout the State.
+The public school system is not a system by counties at all, but by the State, and supported by the whole State, under supported by the watch of inconsistent with the Constitution, which direction the school fund according to chool population, and requires a uniform and equal raie of taxation rale of taxation th oughout the State.